-Spanish Hiatus – How to pronounce them + Examples
+Spanish Hiatus – When to pronounce the vowels separated + Examples

-Before you read the end of this second part of the article, you’ll have a clear idea on how to recognize hiatus and how to pronounce them.
+Before you read the end of this post, you’ll have a clear idea on how to recognize hiatus in Spanish and how to pronounce them.

 In the previous post (Diphthongs and Triphthongs), you’ve learned when 2 or 3 vowels should be pronounced in the same syllable.